Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Medical Reasons Dogs Eat Toilet Paper

-Pica, an eating disorder marked by dogs eating non-food items, isn’t reserved for only toilet paper.
-Dogs with pica can also eat garbage, metal, plastic, and, well, pretty much anything they can get their mouths on.
+Pica is an eating disorder marked by dogs eating non-food items, it isn’t reserved for only toilet paper though.
+Dogs with pica can also eat garbage, metal, plastic, and pretty much anything they can get their mouths on.
 Some prefer clothing with their favorite human scent on it.
-This is a psychological, obsessive-compulsive habit, but it can result from poor nutrition.
+This is a psychological, obsessive-compulsive habit, but it can result from nutritional deficiencies.

-Dogs with gastrointestinal problems or worms may turn to toilet paper ingestion due to extreme hunger.
-They may turn to non-food items to try to meet their caloric needs and satisfy their insatiable appetites.
+Dogs with gastrointestinal problems or parasites may turn to toilet paper ingestion due to extreme hunger.
+They may turn to non-food items in an attempt to satisfy their insatiable appetites.

 Risks of Toilet Paper Ingestion in Dogs